Analysis | After weeks of Trump rhetoric on crime, voters have a clear preference on the issue: Joe Biden

 Fox News viewers expect Trump to talk about the violence that’s a focus of much of the network’s prime-time coverage, and Trump allies can certainly expect Fox News to reinforce Trump’s rhetoric.

-As we said the week of the Republican convention, there was often little difference between what the network would have normally shown in prime time and what it was airing when carrying the Republican convention live.
-Which, unlike the Democratic convention, it usually did.
+As we said the week of the Republican convention, there was often little difference between what the network would have normally shown in prime time and what it was airing when it carried the Republican convention live.
+Which, unlike with the Democratic convention, it usually did.

 It probably goes without saying that Republicans — a central part of the Fox audience — generally give Trump the advantage on the above questions.
 If the president’s goal was to branch out beyond that, it doesn’t seem to have worked.